-What Works There are no evidence-bas sed practices at this time.
+What Works There are no evidence-based practices at this time.
 What Seems to Work Cognitive behavioral therapy (CBT) CBT involves providing skills designed to assist youth with affect regulation and problem solving.
 Dialectical behavior therapy (DBT) DBT emphasizes acceptance strategies and the development of coping skills.
-Not Adequately Tested Problem solving therapy FIODIEITI SOIVIIIg therapy Designed to improve an individual's ability to cope with stressful life experiences.
-Medication Designed to improve an individual's ability to cope with stressful life experiences.
-Evidence of the effectiveness of the use of medications, such as high-dose SSRIs, atypical neuroleptics, and opiate antagonists, is limited.
+Not Adequately Tested Problem solving therapy Designed to improve an individual's ability to cope with stressful life experiences.
+Medication Evidence of the effectiveness of the use of medications, such as high-dose SSRIs, atypical neuroleptics, and opiate antagonists, is limited.
 In addition, some medications have been shown to increase suicidal ideation in children and adolescents.
+Hospitalization Because effectiveness is not consistently demonstrated, should be reserved for youth who express intent to die.
+What Does Not Work Benzodiazepines or trazodone May potentially increase incidence of NSSIs in depressed or anxious individuals.